tarr11/tarr11.github.com/_posts/2017-03-21-avoid-using-subdomains-for-your-saas-app.md

 ### Development Servers
 In development, you will need to simulate subdomains.
 This requires editing your hosts files so that you can have account1.local, account2.local.
 Editing a host file often requires special permissions, and can make setting up a new development instance more difficult (since it is no longer a seed file with a database entry, but also an associated hosts entry)

+Have anything to add or correct for this blog entry?
+Feel free to [create an issue](https://github.com/tarr11/tarr11.github.com/issues) or [submit a pull request](https://github.com/tarr11/tarr11.github.com/pulls)